maragraziani/multitask_adversarial/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

+Training time may take a few hours (5-6 hours) depending on the model being trained and on the chosen configuration.

 ##### To train the baseline (with no extra branches) model:

 Rerun the command below by replacing the elements in the brakets with desired values (e.g. EXPERIMENT_NAME=BASELINE, SEED=1001).
 Run [-h] option for help.